pygame-community/pygame-ce/docs/reST/ref/key.rst

    Returns a mapping from key codes to booleans indicating which keys were newly pressed as of the last time events were processed.
-This can be used as a convenience function to detect keys that were pressed "this frame".
+This can be used as a convenience function to detect keys that were pressed "this frame."

    The result of this function is updated when new events are processed, e.g. in :func:`pygame.event.get()` or :func:`pygame.event.pump()`.